hhxsv5/laravel-s/README.md

 > [Swoole Coroutine](https://www.swoole.co.uk/coroutine)

-- Warning: There are a large number of singletons and static properties in Laravel/Lumen, which are `unsafe' in coroutine.
+- Warning: There are a large number of singletons and static properties in Laravel/Lumen, which are `unsafe` in coroutine.
 It is NOT recommended to enable coroutine.

 - Enable Coroutine, default disable.